zhangyingerjelly/zhangyingerjelly.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year PhD student at Zhejiang University.
 I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.
 Nowadays, I am a visiting phd student in National University of Singapore.

 Research Interests
 ======
+My work includes improving image quality and applications based on the camera.
+It is at the intersection of signal processing, optics, optimization, and machine learning.
 I also study the application of machine learning in the field of recommended and advertising systems.
 I work on a smaller and more capable cameras that removes the lens.
-My work includes improving image quality and applications based on the camera.
-It is at the intersection of signal processing, optics, optimization, and machine learning.

-<b>\#AI applications (e.g. CV, NLP)</b>

-<b>\#Computational imaging</b>

-<b>\#Recommendation System</b>

-<b>\#Large Language Model</b>

 Publications
 ======